 It’s as if your child just acquired a new skill – like the ability to whistle, for instance – that has to be practiced every moment of the day.
 This is not a bad thing.
 Your role is not to squelch argument but to shape your child’s education in arguing.
 She needs to learn how to do this politely and effectively.

-This is why “because I said so!” is a cop-out.
+This is why “because I said so!” is not always the best solution to a debate.
 It doesn’t demonstrate the use of reasoning and logic.
 It doesn’t teach how to listen to an opposing argument, how to acknowledge points of agreement, and how to counter with effective arguments of one’s own.
 It doesn’t teach compromise.
 You want your child to be able to think on his feet, to know his own thoughts clearly, to be a good listener, and to be courteous both when he’s right and when he’s wrong.

 This will pay off when your preteen child gets older, and the disagreements get more serious.
 If you have taught your child how to argue with you, and if you have demonstrated that you fight fair, your teen is more likely to ask your permission instead of sneak behind your back.
 Your teen is less likely to pout, slam doors, or put a fist through the wall and more likely to talk things out.
 Both of you will know what to do if the conversation gets out of hand.
 Both of you will have a history of respectful disagreement that will keep your relationship intact even as arguments develop around deeply important issues.

-If you take the time to teachyour child how to argue, you will win every time, even those arguments in which you concede that your child is right.
+If you take the time to teach your child how to argue, you will win every time, even those debates in which you concede that your child is right.
 Developing a great relationship with your child, and developing your child’s powers of thinking and communication, are the winning outcomes of great parenting.

 © 2012, Patricia Nan Anderson.
 All rights reserved.